 Dr Pirie has received national acclaim for his contributions to the Australian wine industry.
 In 2001 he was awarded a Member of the Order of Australia (AM) for services to the Tasmanian wine and tourism industries.
 In recognition of his expertise and flair for innovation he was given the rare honour of being nominated as a finalist in the QANTAS/Australian Gourmet Traveller Winemaker of the Year Award in both 2002 and 2003.

 Over the last 4 decades, Andrew Pirie has been the most influential figure in the Tasmanian wine industry, initiating and building some of Tasmania's largest and most important vineyards and wineries including Pipers Brook Vineyard, Ninth Island which he co-founded with his brother David in 1974 and Pirie sparkling in 1999.

-Andrew Pirie continues to be involved in the Tasmanian industry and apart from his hands-on role at Apogee, provides brand support for the Pirie range, consults on industry development, conducts climate research and is writing a book on wine terroir.
+Andrew Pirie continues to be involved in the Tasmanian industry and apart from his hands-on role at Apogee, consults on industry development, conducts climate research as Honorary Researcher at Tasmanian Insitute of Agriculture and is writing a book on wine terroir.